-It wasn’t until the early 1900’s that Northern White Cedar was harvested in large quantities to support a growing demand for products made from this superior wood.
+It wasn’t until the early 1900’s that Northern White Cedar lumber was harvested in large quantities to support a growing demand for products made from this superior wood.
 Today, annual production has grown to over 100 million board feet per year.
 Second timber products are now in demand for fence posts, poles, boats, decks, Cedar siding, and log homes.

-Heartwood Mills has proven the integrity of building products made from Northern White Cedar for more than 60 years.
+Heartwood Mills has proven the integrity of building products made from Northern White Cedar logs and lumber for more than 60 years.
 White Cedar log homes constructed from our log home paneling and siding products has lasted for generations.
 We recommend Northern White Cedar for both Northern and Southern log home building climates.
 Here’s why….

 Sapwood easily decays and discolors.
-White Cedar has a minimal amount of sapwood (approximately ¾ inch on a 10 inch diameter log).
+Northern White Cedar has a minimal amount of sapwood (approximately ¾ inch on a 10 inch diameter log).
 Through our sawing, shaping and peeling processes all sapwood is removed.
 Sapwood in logs is the reason why you will see a black discolorant in log homes supplied from our competitors especially in Pine structures.
 Pine logs have a large sap ring that makes it almost impossible to remove and dictates annual maintenance.
 In addition, Pine logs tend to bleed sap when exposed to sunlight that must be continuously removed and restained.
-This is not a problem with our kiln-dried Northern White Cedar.
+This is not a problem with our kiln-dried Northern White Cedar logs and lumber.

 The cell structure of white cedar resembles that of cork.
 This cell structure combined with the natural oil provides protection against internal mold and mildew.
 This is also important in that if properly kiln-dried, white cedar will resist the absorption of moisture from the environment.
 The process of absorbing moisture from rain, air etc. and then the resulting drying effect from wind and sun, is a key component of “checking” and deterioration.